floodoo/Joy-it-Grab-it-robot02-backend/README.md

    WARNING: This is a development server.
 Do not use it in a production deployment.
  * Running on http://xxx.xxx.xxx.xx:5000/ (Press CTRL+C to quit)
 ```

-Add the showing API endpoint to the frontend.
-[Here](https://github.com/floodoo/Joy-it-Grab-it-robot02-frontend#select-your-api-endpoint) you can read how to do that.
+Then you have to add the API endpoint to the [app](https://github.com/floodoo/Joy-it-Grab-it-robot02-frontend#select-your-api-endpoint).